 Over the years, our Sheldon community has demonstrated that we all want the very best education for all of our children regardless of what part of Eugene they reside, whether their income levels are high or low, regardless of culture, ethnicity, primary language, or gender.
 We continue to excel academically and score well above district, state, and national levels on the SAT and ACT in every component.
-We continue to have a contingent of National Merit Scholars, National Honor Society Members, and we are pleased that 90% of our students go on to post secondary education.
+We continue to have a contingent of National Merit Scholars, National Honor Society Members, and we are pleased that over 85% of our students go on to post secondary education.

 All of our students benefit from being a citizen of the Irish Nation.
 Being a citizen has its perks and privileges.
 One of the main perks is the “Luck of the Irish.”
 The late great film maker Samuel Goldwyn has provided clarity and definition to our understanding of what the” Luck of the Irish” really is.
 Mr. Goldwyn said, “The harder I work, the luckier I get”.
 We have taken those sage words of wisdom to heart at Sheldon High School.
 Therefore, we have put together student support systems that complement our rigorous and relevant curriculum.